good-loop/doc/pages/jobs/product-ux-lead.md

 ## Key tasks are:

-* User research (including talking to users)
+* User research (including talking to users).
-* Define success criteria, set and manage key metrics
+* Define success criteria, set and manage key metrics.
-* Work with customers and stakeholders to shape the roadmap
+* Work with customers and stakeholders to shape the roadmap.
-* Shaping the look, feel, and voice of the products
+* Shaping the look, feel, and voice of the products.
-* Planning experiments
+* Planning and conducting product experiments.
-* Driving development so we learn fast and hit milestones.
+* Working closely with the developers so we learn fast and hit milestones.

 You'll be working with a great team, leading cutting-edge R&D in an agile team -- expect to do and learn a lot.

 ## Essential Skills

 **We're open minded on how you show these!** Ways to show a skill might include: examples, portfolio, references -- or as you see fit.
+Impress us - show us examples of your work, explaining the processes you followed.

 * Good listening and communication skills
 * A gut understanding of what makes great software products...
 * ...Coupled with the open-mind and scientific rigour to test and validate ideas.
-* Quick learner
+* Able to learn quickly in a fast-paced environment.
-* Must have examples that you can send us (see “how to apply” below)
+* Must have examples that you can send us (see "how to apply" below).
 * Project management
 * Experience of research / evidence based process
 * User-centred design